Rules & Eligibility

 - One Button Studio – Virtual Coaching for 3MT

 Students may register for workshops at the Professional Development events portal.

-- Please submit a single static slide for your presentation to grad careers (email@example.com) by February 14, 2017 for the divisional competition and by March 9, 2017 for the finals.
+- Please submit a single static slide for your presentation to Graduate School Professional Development (email@example.com) by April 2, 2018 for the divisional competition and by April 16, 2018 for the finals.

 - After all slides have been submitted, presentation order will be generated at random.

 Students will be provided a visual cue (such as raising a visible yellow card in the air) to illustrate a 30 second warning, and ringing a bell at the final three minute mark.

 Confidentiality and Intellectual Property Guidelines - Adapted from University of Melboune

 - The 3MT® presentation must represent the original research of the competitor.

 - The authors of the 3MT® presentation will retain all rights regarding its use at all times prior to and following the competition except as stated below.

 - Due to the nature of the competition, we will not ask judges, reviewers, staff or the audience to agree to or sign non-disclosure statements for any participant.